spacetelescope/jwst/docs/jwst/ramp_fitting/main.rst

 intervals and is written to a file as the primary output product.
-In this output product, the 4-D GROUPDQ from all integrations is compressed into 2-D, which is then merged (using a bitwise OR) with the input 2-D PIXELDQ to create the output PIXELDQ.
+In this output product, the 4-D GROUPDQ from all integrations is compressed into 2-D, which is then merged (using a bitwise OR) with the input 2-D PIXELDQ to create the output DQ array.
 The 3-D VAR_POISSON and VAR_RNOISE arrays from all integrations are averaged into corresponding 2-D output arrays.
-If the ramp fitting step is run by itself, the output file name will have the suffix '_RampFit' or the suffix '_RampFitStep'; if the ramp fitting step is run as the final step in a pipeline, the final output file name will have the suffix '_rate'.
+If the ramp fitting step is run by itself, the output file name will have the suffix '_RampFit' or the suffix '_RampFitStep'; if the ramp fitting step is run as part of the calwebb_detector1 pipeline, the final output file name will have the suffix '_rate'.
 In either case, the user can override this name by specifying an output file name.

 If the input exposure contains more than one integration, the resulting slope images from each integration are stored as a data cube in a second output data product.
 Each plane of the 3-D SCI, ERR, DQ, VAR_POISSON, and VAR_RNOISE arrays in this product is the result for a given integration.
-In this output product, the 4-D GROUPDQ from an integration is compressed into 2-D, which is then merged with the input 2-D PIXELDQ to create the output PIXELDQ for each integration.
+In this output product, the GROUPDQ data for a given integration is compressed into 2-D, which is then merged with the input 2-D PIXELDQ to create the output DQ array for each integration.
 The 3-D VAR_POISSON and VAR_RNOISE from an integration are calcuated by averaging over the fit segments in the corresponding 4-D arrays.
 By default, the name of this output product is based on the name of the input file and will have the suffix